Electronic Reserves: Information for Faculty and Instructors

 - A completed Electronic Reserves Reading List form must accompany submitted material before your request can be processed.
 To assure legibility, forms should be typed.

 - Paper submissions of course material should be clean, high-quality photocopies.
-Paper submissions will be kept on traditional reserve for the semester.
+Paper submissions will be kept on on-site reserve for the semester.

 - All Electronic Reserves material will be removed from the library server at the end of the semester.

-For more information, contact Derek Dolby, Coordinator, Circulation and Reserve Services at email@example.com or (302) 831-3122.
+For more information, contact Derek Dolby, Coordinator, Circulation and Reserve Services and Branch Libraries at firstname.lastname@example.org or (302) 831-3122.